 How much do you charge to file my Homestead or Over-65 exemption forms?

 Nada.
-We file Homestead and Over-65 exemption forms on behalf of paying property tax protest clients for free.
+We file Homestead and Over-65 exemption forms on behalf of paying property tax protest clients for free, upon request.

-Other exemption matters are handled on a case-by-case basis, and the price charged is based on the level of difficulty and expertise required.
+Other exemption matters, including Homestead and Over-65 exemptions that need to be retroactively applied, are handled on a case-by-case basis, and the price charged is based on the level of difficulty and expertise required.

-An important note: Please, be aware of solicitors who, for a fee, offer to file exemption forms in Tarrant County.
+An important note: Please, be aware of solicitors who offer to file new exemption applications for the Tax Year at issue in Tarrant County.
 Some homeowners are being misled by letters or door-to-door solicitation from individuals or entities offering to help you apply for exemptions.

 These individuals and entities have you sign an agreement giving them the right to receive a portion of any refund from the tax office for over-payment to which you may be entitled.
 They also have homeowners change their mailing address to them, causing you to no longer receive important information from TAD, the ARB, and the Tarrant County Tax Assessor Collector.